-Grief Song Ceremony in seattle
+Grief Song Ceremony

 There is so much to grieve!
 Loss of a loved one or job, pain and illness, national and global crises, mass shootings, environmental devastation, anxiety producing presidential pronouncements…all of these and more affect us physically, emotionally, mentally, and spiritually.
 Places to be listened to deeply and compassionately are uncommon.
 Places to express the visceral sensations of grief in a safe, well-held communal context are even more rare.

 The Grief Song Ceremony is just such a space.
 It is a day long, well facilitated ceremony to cleanse grief and allow joy, aliveness, clarity and strength to emerge.
 In this way we become ready to actively create a more sane, sustainable, and healthy world.

 The Grief Song Ceremony is based on traditional patterns of ceremonial grieving while weaving in the songs (made on the spot) of our own griefs.
 We hope you will join song elder Laurence Cole and Rob Miller for this beautiful event.
 The Grief Song Ceremony is now 8 hours long and includes a lengthy open grieving session.

 What is Grief?
 We define it quite broadly as the nexus of emotions, pains, woundings, traumas and more from our present, past and even future events.
 Griefs can be personal, communal or global, existential or philosophical, emotional, physical or spiritual.
 They can be short-term, chronic, and even ancestral.
 Causes of grief include death of a loved one, accident or injury to self or others, loss of a job, divorce or separation, being the victim or perpetrator of violence, sadness about the environment, fears about the current socio-political situation, and feelings about the state of the world.